krig/fossnorth2019/outline.md

 > interpreter, which it certainly was.
 So at that point Lisp had
 > essentially the form that it has today....

+So implementing eval in Lisp was not just the origins of interpreted languages, but it was also a kind of universal definition of what a programming language is, at its core.
+And that really fascinates me.
+Here is a famous quote from Alan Kay, the inventor of Smalltalk and object oriented programming:

+> Yes, that was the big revelation to me when I was in graduate
+> school—when I finally understood that the half page of code on the
+> bottom of page 13 of the Lisp 1.5 manual was Lisp in itself.
+These
+> were “Maxwell’s Equations of Software!”
+This is the whole world of
+> programming in a few lines that I can put my hand over.
+- Alan Kay

 Today, there are a few different dialects of lisp in use.
 Scheme, most commonly in the free software world known via GNU Guile, is the oldest of these, followed by Common Lisp which was intended to be *the*